 For this pilot, the farmer members have democratically decided to spend the Farmer Choice Fund on the expansion of their existing agroforestry systems.
 In collaboration with an international NGO, high value timber species and fast-growing crops will be planted in order to support the continued regeneration and unique biodiversity of the area.
 This also allows farmers to protect their cacao harvests and diversify their sources of income.

-Co-op ACCC is committed to sustainable agroforestry practices and protecting their old growth forests.
+Jimmy Gonzales Isminio and Co-op ACCC are committed to sustainable agroforestry practices and protecting their old growth forests.

 Co-op ACCC believes agriculture is not just about production, it is a way of life.
 They see this pilot as an opportunity to invite buyers to partner with them in building environmental resilience.
 Agroforestry is a powerful tool to preserve globally critical ecosystems and improve farmers’ livelihood.
 Specifically, this project provides the following benefits:

 Participating buyers will have access to the stories, messaging and impact from this fund via Yellow Seed’s press kit.
-Buyers will also have the option to take part in the campaign and share their unique story.
+Buyers will also have the option to participate more deeply in the campaign and share their unique story.

 Cooperativa Agraria Cacaotera Choba Choba (Co-op ACCC) lies in the Alto Huayabamba Valley, in the heart of the upper Amazon, the birthplace of cacao itself.
 Its rich ecosystem is part of UNESCO‘s Biosphere Reserve “Gran Pajatén”, covering more than 2.4 million hectares and home of abundant animal life, a diversity of birds, mammals, fish and very unique cacao varieties.
 Co-op ACCC’s conservation concession actively protects 300ha within the reserve.